ROCm/rocBLAS/docs/source/Programmers_Guide.rst

     rocblas_handle handle;
     if(rocblas_create_handle(&handle) != rocblas_status_success) return EXIT_FAILURE;

-The created handle should be destroyed when the user has completed calling rocBLAS functions.
+The created handle should be destroyed when the users have completed calling rocBLAS functions.
 This can be done with:

 ::